What is laryngeal cancer?

 How is laryngeal cancer diagnosed?

-Your healthcare provider asks you about your symptoms and medical history.
-They do a physical exam, examining your throat and neck.
+A healthcare provider will ask you about your symptoms and medical history.
+They’ll do a physical exam, examining your throat and neck.
 After the initial exam, you’ll most likely need other tests to confirm a diagnosis.

-- Imaging scans: CT or MRI scans provide detailed images of the body.
-A chest X-ray can see if cancer has spread to the lungs.
+- Imaging scans: CT or MRI scans provide detailed images of the inside of your body.
+They can show a tumor’s size and where it’s located.
+A chest X-ray can show if cancer has spread to your lungs.

-- Laryngoscopy: Your provider uses a thin, lighted tube called an endoscope to examine your larynx.
+- Laryngoscopy: During a laryngoscopy, a provider uses a thin, lighted tube called an endoscope to examine your larynx.

 - PET scan: During a PET scan, a provider injects a small, safe dose of a radioactive substance into your vein.
-The substance highlights abnormal areas.
-A PET scanner machine creates 3D pictures from the energy the substance gives off.
+The substance highlights areas with cancer cells.

-- Biopsy: During a biopsy, your provider removes a small piece of any abnormal tissue in the larynx to examine under a microscope.
+- Biopsy: During a biopsy, a provider removes a small piece of abnormal tissue from your larynx to examine under a microscope.
+A specialist called a pathologist will examine the cells and look for certain protein markers.
+Some types of cancer treatments only work on cancer cells with specific protein markers.

 What are the stages of laryngeal cancer?

-Part of diagnosis is staging the cancer.
-Your care team will figure out how severe the disease is — how far the tumor has grown and if and where it has invaded in the body.
+Part of a diagnosis involves staging the cancer.
+Your care team will figure out how severe the disease is — how far the tumor has grown and if and where it has invaded tissues in your body.

 - Early laryngeal cancer: In stages 0, 1 and 2, the tumor is small.
-Cancer has not spread beyond the larynx.
+Cancer hasn’t spread beyond your larynx.

 - Advanced laryngeal cancer: In stages 3 and 4, the tumor has grown larger.
-It’s affected the vocal cords or invaded the lymph nodes or other areas of the body.
+It’s affected your vocal cords or invaded your lymph nodes or other areas of your body.

 Management and Treatment